AutoResearch/autora-core/docs/experimentalists/pooler/random/index.md

 | 2       | 5       |
 | 3       | 6       |

-This means that there are 9 combinations that these variables can form, a random pool of 3 randomly picks 3 out of the 9 possible cobinations.
+This means that there are 9 possible combinations for these variables (3x3), from which a random pool of size 3 draws 3 combinations.

 |    | 4     | 5     | 6   |
 |----|-------|-------|-----|